danhtrinhdevelopermay/BackendMXH/replit.md

 **Key Backend Features:**
 - **Media Storage:** Cloudinary is used for cloud-based storage and delivery of images and videos, with URLs stored in the PostgreSQL database.
 - **Privacy & Visibility:** Posts support `public` and `friends` privacy settings, with filtering applied across all relevant API endpoints.
-- **Anti-Spindown System:** Automatic keep-alive mechanism for Render.com deployment that pings `/health` endpoint every 14 minutes to prevent free-tier spindown.
+- **Anti-Spindown System (Backend):** Automatic keep-alive mechanism for Render.com deployment that pings `/health` endpoint every 14 minutes to prevent free-tier spindown.
 Activates automatically when `RENDER_EXTERNAL_URL` environment variable is detected.
+Can also ping the web app if `WEB_APP_URL` environment variable is set.
 Includes dedicated health check endpoint with server status and uptime information.
 - **Dual Database System:** The backend supports both primary and secondary PostgreSQL databases for redundancy and high availability:
   - **Write Operations (INSERT, UPDATE, DELETE):** Data is written to the primary database first.
 If the primary database fails or is unavailable, writes automatically fail over to the secondary database.
 No duplicate writes occur.
   - **Read Operations (SELECT):** All read queries fetch data from BOTH databases simultaneously and merge the results, ensuring complete data visibility regardless of which database holds the data.